Sailfish OS: Stop releases

-Porting

-The Sailfish website publishes an online compendium of knowledge, links and instructions on porting issues.
+App Stores

+Jolla maintains an App Store at harbour.jolla.com.
+On a Sailfish device, there is an app for the Jolla Store for installing and updating packages.
+There is no web interface.

+In addition, there is OpenRepos.
+This is an App Store maintained by the community that already existed at the time of Linux tablets and phones at Nokia.
+Besides a web interface, there is also the on-device app Storeman, with which apps can be installed and updated.
+Apps are uploaded as binary rpms, though source code is often available on a source repository.

+Since 2021 there is also Chum.
+It builds packages from source with the help of an OBS.
+For on-device installs and updates, there is the app Chum Gui.

 Using Android software running on Sailfish OS

 In addition to its native applications, Sailfish can run some Android applications by installing them from an application store or directly through an APK file.
-Supported Android versions are 4.1.2 "Jelly Bean" on the original Jolla phone; 4.4.4 "Kit-Kat" on the Jolla C, Jolla tablet and Xperia X; 8.1.0 "Oreo", 9 "Pie" and 10 (depending on the Sailfish OS release) on Xperia XA2, Xperia 10 and Xperia 10 II.
-Problems can arise if these applications were built without following Android standards about controls, which might not display correctly and so become unusable.
+Supported Android version is 4.1.2 on the original Jolla phone while Android 4.4.4 is supported on the Jolla C, Jolla tablet and Xperia X. Android 13 is supported on the Xperia XA2, Xperia 10, Xperia 10 II, Xperia 10 III, Xperia 10 IV, Xperia 10 V and Jolla C2 with Sailfish 5.0.0.76.

 Sailfish OS uses Alien Dalvik, a proprietary Android compatibility layer.
 It does not emulate Android, but instead implements its APIs by adapting the Android Open Source Project (AOSP) code to run as an application.
 Android applications can thus run at native speed without any perceivable slow-down.
 Sailfish can run both native Sailfish and Android software simultaneously, with the user switching between them on the fly.

 Starting with Alien Dalvik 8.1 (also called "Android App Support" since then), it uses LXC to improve security by better isolation, in the same way the open source Android compatibility layer Anbox is doing.

 Hardware overview

-Advantages of the Mer standard

-Sailfish OS can be used on any hardware with Linux-kernel support and compatible with the middleware utilising the Mer core.
+Sailfish OS can be used on any hardware with Linux-kernel support and compatible with the middleware.
 Community enthusiasts have ported Sailfish OS to a number of devices this way.
-Instead of designation to a specific reference hardware platform, a VirtualBox implementation with the Sailfish SDK is available for development on Linux, OS X and Windows operating systems.
-This virtual machine implementation contains the whole Sailfish OS isolated from local resources and the local OS to enable convenient evaluation of the behaviour and performance of coded or ported software before deployment on real devices.